VIDEO: Kamryn Waites is 6-9, wears size 20 shoes and is in eighth grade

 One of his biggest strengths is his defensive rebounding ability – the kid is just dominant on the glass.
 Between his shot blocking ability and timing, and his upper body strength, he does not get outmuscled, and as his body continues to develop, he will become better and better on both ends of the court.

-BallIsLife reported that Waites got help from the Dallas Mavericks organization to get his sneakers.
+BallIsLife reported that Waites — who attends Universal Academy in Coppell, Texas, got help from the Dallas Mavericks organization to get his sneakers.